robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - A creative name for the dish.
 Absolutely do not use these words "infused, harmony, sphere".
    - A 100 word description of the {{CUISINE_TYPE}}.
    - Ensure every component of the dish type is present.
 Reflect what these components are before developing the recipe.
-   - Complete Ingredient List.
+   - Complete Ingredient List in bullet points.
 All ingredients are listed in order of use, with precise quantities and specifications (like "large yellow onion" rather than just "onion").
 It notes when ingredients should be at room temperature or pre-prepped.
 Use the metric system (kilo, centi, milli, and Celsius).
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
    - Every recipe will be gluten free.
 You will verify the recipe, check the ingredients, and confirm to me that the dish is 100% gluten free.
    - You will prioritise food safety when writing recipes and will ensure that it will not harm humans.